Last updated on August 7, 2026

 The Commander set symbol helps differentiate cards that are not legal in Standard.

 Since the release of the cards comes at the same time as the main set, the symbol sometimes looks similar to its Standard set.
 Other times, the set symbols look completely different.
-In the case of the Final Fantasy Through the Ages bonus sheet it is clearly set apart from the Final Fantasy Commander product, both of which are far from the Final Fantasy main set.
+In the case of the Final Fantasy Through the Ages bonus sheet the cute symbol is clearly set apart from the chocobo inspired Final Fantasy Commander product, both of which are far from the crystal focus on the Final Fantasy main set.

 Set Symbols vs. Planeswalker Symbol in Lower Left